 A key property of non-linear networks is that search for the global optima can not be performed successfully by pure hill-climbing algorithms, because they can get stuck in local optima that are globally sub-optimal.
-Consider, for example, what would happen if the system started searching in region A in Figure 4 above.
-Hillclimbing (if it started from the left of region A) would take it to the top of the local optimum, which is substantially lower than optima in other regions of the utility function.
-Hill-climbing would do even more poorly if it started at the right of region A.
+Consider, for example, what would happen if the system started searching anywhere in region A in Figure 4 above.
+Hill-climbing would take it to the top of one of the local optima in this region, all of which substantially lower than some optima outside of region A.

-One consequence of this reality is a tendency to stick near well-known designs.
+One consequence of this reality is a tendency to stick near wellknown designs.
 When a utility function has widely separated optima, once a satisfactory optimum is found the temptation is to stick to it.
 This design conservatism is exacerbated by the fact that it is often difficult to compare the utilities for radically different designs.
-We can expect this effect to be especially prevalent in industries, such as commercial airlines and power plants, which are capital-intensive and riskaverse, since in such contexts the cost of exploring new designs, and the risk of getting it wrong, can be prohibitive.
+We can expect this effect to be especially prevalent in industries, such as commercial airlines and power plants, which are capital-intensive and risk-averse, since in such contexts the cost of exploring new designs, and the risk of getting it wrong, can be prohibitive.

-A range of techniques have emerged that are appropriate for finding optima in ultrametric utility functions, all relying on the ability to search past valleys in the utility function.
+A range of techniques have emerged that are appropriate for finding optima in multi-optima utility functions, all relying on the ability to search past valleys in the utility function.
 Stochastic approaches such as simulated annealing have proven quite effective.
 Simulated annealing endows the search procedure with a tolerance for moving in the direction of lower utility that varies as a function of a virtual 'temperature'.
 At first the temperature is high, so the system is as apt to move towards lower utilities as higher ones.
 This allows it to range widely over the utility function and possibly find new higher peaks.
 Since higher peaks are also wider ones, the system will tend to spend most of its time in the region of high peaks.
 Over time the temperature decreases, so the algorithm increasingly tends towards pure hill-climbing.
 While this technique is not provably optimal, it has been shown to get close to optimal results in most cases.

 Annealing, however, runs into a dilemma when applied to systems with multiple actors.
-Let us assume that at least some actors are self-interested 'hillclimbers', concerned only with directly maximizing their local utilities, while others are 'annealers', willing to accept, at least temporarily, lower local utilities in order to increase the utility in other nodes.
+Let us assume that at least some actors are self-interested 'hill-climbers', concerned only with directly maximizing their local utilities, while others are 'annealers', willing to accept, at least temporarily, lower local utilities in order to increase the utility in other nodes.
 Simulation reveals that while the presence of annealers always increases global utility, annealers always fare individually worse than hill-climbers when both are present [9].
 The result is that globally beneficial behavior is not individually incented.